phermeys/jellymatt/README.md

 # jellymatt
 My own jellyfin container that works for me

+Just do a `git clone` into whatever folder you want to run the container from

+Modify the volumes as needed for deployment

 I originally made my Jellyfin VM from the lscr.io/linuxserver/jellyfin:latest image

 It kept crashing out when playing media and then the entire service went wonky